Matilda Hansen

 Matilda Hansen (September 4, 1929 – August 19, 2019) was an American politician in the state of Wyoming.
 She served in the Wyoming House of Representatives as a member of the Democratic Party.

-She received a bachelor degree in 1963 from the University of Colorado Boulder and a masters degree in geography in 1970 from the University of Wyoming.
+She received a bachelor's degree in 1963 from the University of Colorado Boulder and a master's degree in geography in 1970 from the University of Wyoming.
 She was a High School Teacher from 1963–1965 in Colorado.

 She represented Albany County in the legislature from 1975 to 1992, when the Wyoming Legislature switched from a county-based system to a numbered district-based system.
 Then, she represented the 13th district from 1993 to 1995.